zackarymeadows/Local_Election_Results/README.md

 # Election Results
 * In total 369,711 votes were cast in the election.
-*Denver had the largest turnout of any individuaL county with 82% of the vote.
+*Denver had the largest turnout of any individual county with 82% of the vote.
 * Jefferson and Arapahpoe lagged considerably behind.
 ###
 ![alt text](https://raw.githubusercontent.com/zackarymeadows/election_analysis/main/county%20results.png)